-The temple’s architecture adopts elements from Chinese, Javanese, and Islamic culture.
+The temple’s architecture adopts elements from Chinese, Javanese, and Islamic cultures.
 Centuries later, the temple is not only the legacy the admiral left behind.
 He also left another thing: a harmonious community of different cultures.
 After Cheng Ho left the island, some of his crews remained.

 The crews never left Semarang, adapt to local customs, and married local women.
 Their descendants maintain both Chinese and local culture alive.
-The mixture of cultures nowadays still here and exist through centuries.
+The mixture of cultures nowadays is still here and exist for centuries.

 Although Cheng Ho himself is a Muslim.
 Sam Poo Kong is a temple of Tridharma (Taoism, Buddhism, and Confucianism).
 Pilgrims coming to this temple aren’t limited to Tridharma only.
-Some Muslim, particularly a traditional branch of Islam called Islam Kejawen, also go to this temple regularly to pray and seek blessing.
+Some Muslims, particularly a traditional branch of Islam called Islam Kejawen, also go to this temple regularly to pray and seek blessings.

-Harmony of Cultures on Sam Poo Kong Temple Design
+Sam Poo Kong Temple Architecture

-Learn how different cultures can blend beautifully by examining Sam Poo Kong architecture and design.
+Learn how different cultures can blend beautifully by examining Sam Poo Kong’s architecture and design.
 Chinese, Javanese, and Islamic cultures form one architectural masterpiece.
 It also goes more than that.

-Discover More On Cheng Ho’s Expedition
+Sam Poo Kong Carvings On Cheng Ho’s Expedition

-Learn more about Admiral Cheng Ho expedition on stone murals.
-Carve at the temple’s wall.
-The relief was just added during the renovation in 2005.
-There are ten parts to learn from.
-With each depicting a chapter of the admiral’s adventure in Indonesia.
-At the bottom of the reliefs, there are inscriptions.

-Written in 3 languages: English, Chinese and Indonesian language.
+Learn more about the Admiral Cheng Ho expedition on stone murals that are beautifully carved on the temple’s wall.
+To point out, the relief was just added during the renovation in 2005.
+There are ten parts to learn from with each depicting a chapter of the admiral’s adventure in Indonesia.
+At the bottom of the reliefs, there are inscriptions written in 3 languages: English, Chinese and Indonesian language.

-Take an inspiration on how his voyage is nothing but a peaceful trade mission.
+Take inspiration from how his voyage is nothing but a peaceful trade mission.
 Cheng Ho’s voyage was not about conquering new land or expanding power.
-It is about seeking friendship and culture exchange.
+It is about seeking friendship and cultural exchange.

 Rent Costume And Pose Like Admiral

-Multicultural Vibes at Festivals
+Multicultural Vibes at Temple Festivals

-Apart from the parade, there will be art performances, games, and cultural talk-shows.
+Apart from the parade, there will be art performances, games, and cultural talk shows.
 Chinese New Year is another joyful celebration.
 Enjoy the lion dance performance “Barongsai” during the new lunar year festival here.